DamienPrice/projects/autorunner_grapher/README.md

 #### General Procedure
 1. from the all_order_eos directory, copy and paste the desired EoS.cpp version into the EoS_1/src/ directory.
 These different versions are for different orders of the taylor expansion.
 Rename the pasted .ccp file to EoS.cpp.
 Once that is complete, from the EoS_1 directory run make.
 *this step only needs to be done once if you plan on reusing the same version of EoS.cpp.
-*if you have already run auto_eos with a different order coefficient and have changed it, you must delete all the eos in EoS_others.
-If not auto_EoS will run with older versions.
+*if you have already run autoRunner with a different order coefficient and have changed it, you must delete all the eos in EoS_others.
+If not autoRunner will run with older versions.
 Just input how many EoS you want again in step 3.

 2. Ensure that the Lattice_Data file in the main directory is the correct one.

-3. run auto_EoS.ipynb and complete the prompts.
+3. run autoRunner.ipynb and complete the prompts.

-4. auto_EoS will then generate all material requested in the fashion requested.
+4. autoRunner will then generate all material requested in the fashion requested.
 All final outputs (Files_...) in all /output directories will be moved to the main_output_dir.

 #### Notes